rademacher-p/stats-learn/Documentation/journal/app_notes.md

   - Weak utilization of limited data = outperformed by certain low-dim learners

 ---
 # Real Data notes
 Try **SKL** and **UCI** datasets!

 - How to select the prior mean?
-  - **Boost existing regressors?!?**
+  - **Boost existing regressors?!?** Not really prior knowledge...
-- Cross-validation risk should be minimized when using the empirical distribution of the full data set
+- Note: cross-validation risk should be minimized when using the empirical distribution of the full data set
   - Take care to avoid train/test leakage when designing prior mean!